Greek life and culture

 - Some of our alphabet came from the one that the Ancient Greeks used.

-- Greece was divided into city-states that each had their own laws and way of life, but that all spoke the same language.
-Two of the most well-known city states are Athens and Sparta.
+- Greece was divided into city-states that each had their own laws and way of life, but all spoke the same language.
+Two of the best-known city states are Athens and Sparta.

 - In Athens, Greek styles of art, architecture, philosophy and theatre were developed.